The modern IT marketplace of high technologies offers a multiplicity of great solutions for software testing.

 Licensing

-All the considered applications are commercial and offer 30 days trial version for familiarization with the product.
+All the considered applications are commercial and offer a 30-day trial version for familiarization with the product.

-Every of them presents its own licensing system, so SpiraTest and TestRail use the licensing arrangement
+Every one of them presents its own licensing system, so SpiraTest and TestRail use the licensing arrangement

-TestRail provides fine grained access control which allows to edit pre-installed roles, add custom roles
+TestRail provides fine-grained access control, which allows users to edit pre-installed roles, add custom roles,

 and combine users into groups.
-Each role allows to set permissions for configurations, milestones,
+Each role allows setting permissions for configurations, milestones,

-test-cases, attachments, test runs, test-results and reports.
-SpiraTest offers very similar access control
+test cases, attachments, test runs, test results, and reports.
+SpiraTest offers a very similar access control

-system which allows to edit preset roles and create custom roles with a variety of permissions.
+system, which allows editing preset roles and creating custom roles with a variety of permissions.

-As for TestLodge, the access control of this app allows to assign admin role to a user and create custom roles
+As for TestLodge, the access control of this app allows assigning the admin role to a user and creating custom roles

 All the mentioned test management applications support integration with a wide range of bug tracking systems,